apache/mxnet/example/README.md

 #### Tutorial tests

-As part of making sure all our tutorials are running fine with the latest version of MXNet, each tutorial is run automatically through a python2 and python3 jupyter notebook kernel in the CI, in a GPU environment, checking for errors and warnings.
+As part of making sure all our tutorials are running correctly with the latest version of MXNet, each tutorial is run automatically through a python2 and python3 jupyter notebook kernel in the CI, in a GPU environment, checking for errors and warnings.

 Add your own test here `tests/tutorials/test_tutorials.py`.
 (If you forget, don't worry your PR will not pass the sanity check).